-At the end of 2019, the negative net international investment position amounted to Euro 6,393 million, or 56.4% of the GDP estimated for 2019.
-On a quarterly basis, the negative IIP increased by Euro 151 million, resulting from the larger decrease in assets relative to the reduction in liabilities.
+At the end of the second quarter of 2022, the negative net international investment position amounted to Euro 7,770 million, or 58.3% of the forecasted GDP for 2022.
+On a quarterly basis, the negative IIP increased by Euro 41 million, resulting from the larger increase in liabilities relative to the increased assets.

-Observed by instrument, the net liabilities based on debt instruments increased by Euro 137 million, while net liabilities based on equity instruments increased by Euro 14 million.
+Observed by instrument, the net liabilities based on equity instruments increased by Euro 142 million, while net liabilities based on debt instruments decreased by Euro 101 million.
 Read more...

 Archive on International Investment Position